EFTEC/DocumentStoreOne/README.md

 Cons:

 * It is a big slower than PHP's serialization
-* The result could vary and it could returns a different structure (objects are always returned as stdClass)
+* The result could vary and it could return a different structure (objects are always returned as stdClass)

 How the values are stored: